-Jordan Rork, Great Northern’s office manager, is back for her second season at the company.
+Jordan Rork, Great Northern’s office manager, is back for her third season at the company.
 A native of southern California, she decided the beach was overrated and made her way up to the mountains of Glacier (fortunately for us!).
 You will most often see her going out of her way to assist someone, whether it be a coworker, customer, or even a plant.

 Josh Berreth, “Shwa,” is a rafting and fishing guide as well as one of Great Northern’s coordinators.
 Shwa grew up in North Dakota but now lives in a yurt in Columbia Falls where he, his wife (whom he met and married at Great Northern!), and his puppy make fancy pottery together.
 A trained firefighter and EMT who understands the importance of proper gear, Shwa wears his black stallion shirt whenever he coordinates so everyone knows he means business!
 Shwa’s strengths include flyfishing and the ancient Japanese art of Kandama.

-Joe Gallagher has been guiding the Middle Fork for six years and is also a rafting coordinator.
+Joe Gallagher has been guiding the Middle Fork for seven years and is also a rafting coordinator.
 Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
 When he’s not doing that, you can find him reading texts of Eastern philosophy.
 Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

 Meg Lindberg is Great Northern’s chef and is the wizard behind the amazing food on all of our meal trips.
 Meg sources local organic food, much of it from her own garden, to create the impressive three-course meals your guides will cook up for you right on the side of the river if you’re on a full-day, overnight, or dinner trip.
 Meg credits the Universe for sending her inspiration for her recipes, and who has better taste than the Universe?